syncfusion-content/xamarin-docs/Xamarin/SfChart/stripLines.md

 ![](striplines_images/stripline_img2.png)

-## Strip Line Recurrence
+## Stripline recurrence

-This feature is used to enable the strip lines to be drawn repeatedly at the regular intervals – this will be useful when you want to mark an event that occurs recursively along the timeline of the chart.
-Following properties are used to configure this feature.
+This feature is used to enable the striplines to be drawn repeatedly at the regular intervals – this will be used when you want to mark an event that occurs recursively along the timeline of a chart.
+The following properties are used to configure this feature:

-* [`RepeatEvery`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~RepeatEvery.html#) – used to change the frequency of the strip line being repeated.
+* [`RepeatEvery`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~RepeatEvery.html#)—Used to change the frequency of the stripline is being repeated.
-* `RepeatUntil` – specifies the end value at which point strip line has to stop repeating.
+* `RepeatUntil`—Specifies the end value at which point of the stripline has to be stopped repeating.

-Following code snippet and screenshot demonstrates this feature by highlighting weekends.
+The following code snippet and screenshot demonstrates this feature by highlighting the weekends.

 {% tabs %}